cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 | sluggard
 | Definition: a lazy, slgguish person.
 |
-| consigliere [顾问，军师，智囊]
-| Definition: an adviser, especially to a crime boss.
-| Plural: consiglieri
-|
 | antsy
 | Definition: Agitated, impatient, or restless.
 | Usage: He was too antsy to stay in one place for long.